saucepoint/sylphrena/README.md

 * *loss of privacy* -- if no one calls `oathBreak()` with your salt, you may be forced to call it yourself, which will publicly signal your involvment with the Sylphrena contracts

 * ***loss of decentralization*** -- to preserve privacy and maintain low-traceability, salts need to be managed off-chain.
 Managing salts on-chain could open the door for explicit or programmatic traceability
     * off-chain management of salts inherently implies some governing entity.
-This can lead to censorship and privacy leaks
+This can lead to both censorship and privacy leaks

 # Acknowledgements